Lamuji/SpacePong-ft_transcendance/README.md

 # Space Pong

 Space Pong is a full-fledged web application that allows users to play pong online with other players.
-The project leverages modern technologies such as Angular, TypeScript, HTML/CSS/SASS, Phaser, Colyseus, PostgreSQL, TypeORM, NestJS, Docker, and Git to deliver an immersive gaming experience.
+The project leverages modern technologies such as **Angular, TypeScript, HTML/CSS/SASS, Phaser, Colyseus, PostgreSQL, TypeORM, NestJS, Docker**, and Git to deliver an immersive gaming experience.

 ## **Features**